TopStar423/book-list-vanilla-javascript/README.md

 ### Requirements

 - Vanilla JS - no jQuery, no React, no frameworks, no external libraries.
-- Use a CSS framework (e.g. Bootstrap 5 would be fine)
+- Use a CSS framework (e.g. Tailwind or Bootstrap would be fine)
 - Please provide commentary on changes and reasoning (in-code or separately)

 ### Time limit

-There is no time limit.
-Submit only when you are proud of the work.
-However, please indicate how long you worked on it.
+You are free to spend any amount of time **up to 3 hours**.
+When submitting, please indicate how long you worked on it.
 We will be assessing balance between polish and execution speed.